missionmike/wordpress-scrape-and-debug/readme.txt

 =v0.3=

 * Added Google AMP debugger.
-If page/post has valid meta tag for amphtml, Google's AMP Test will request to validate it.
+If page/post has valid <link rel="amphtml" src="..."> tag, Google's AMP Test will request to validate it.
 Check DT's Debugger settings to show the AMP Test option.

 =v0.2.2=